A picture is worth a thousand words.

 The key to building brand recognition through online marketing lies in identifying opportunities as they arise and then seizing them.
 Keep a copy of your logo handy and use it in situations where you are asked to upload and display images online.
 Always insert your company name, tagline (or slogan), and website address (URL) in signatures and profiles that you use around the internet.

-Tip: Create a folder with all the information (don’t forget your elevator pitch and company bio) and store it on your desktop for easy access.
-Be prepared at all times, and keep copies in portable media (like a flash drive) or stored in your inbox, so you can access and use it anytime, from anywhere.
+Tip: Create a folder with all of your branding materials and store it on your desktop for easy access.
+Better yet, upload it to the cloud or stash it on a flash drive so you can access your brand content from your mobile device while on the go.
+Be prepared at all times, so you can use it anytime, from anywhere.
 That way, you’ll be able to propel your brand at a moment’s notice.